Professional Degrees and Certificates

 Concordia does not discriminate in its academic programmes on the basis of gender, race, colour, religious affiliation, national or ethnic origin.

-Applications for admission to the M.Div. and M.T.S. programmes, on either a full-time or a part-time basis, will be accepted from students holding a B.A. or B.Sc. degree or its equivalent from a recognized college or university, with not less than 70 per cent or second-class honours standing.
+Applications for admission to the MDiv and MTS programmes, on either a full-time or a part-time basis, will be accepted from students holding a Bachelor's degree from a recognized college or university, with not less than 70 per cent (B) or second-class honours standing.

 Students lacking these pre-seminary requirements will find it necessary to add one year to their course of studies, and will be considered probationary during their first year.